Got Questions? We’ve Got Answers!

 Don’t worry – you’re not alone!
-It’s so yummy that it is very easy to keep eating spoon after spoon, however, be aware that this yoghurt is ALIVE and full of probiotics.
-Your tummy may not be prepared for a big dose of probiotics all in one sitting! (have you ever tried skulling a whole bottle of kombucha or kefir? same thing!)
+It’s so yummy that it is very easy to keep eating spoon after spoon, however, be aware that this plant based yoghurt is ALIVE and full of probiotics.
+Your tummy may not be prepared for a big dose of probiotics all in one sitting!

 Where do your coconuts come from?

 Our coconut come from beautiful Indonesia.
 They’re grown organically, with no fertilisers, sprays or pesticides used, and sourced from local growers all around Java & Sumatra.
 Mr Coconut recently went to visit them, here’s a blog post about the trip to learn more.

 You can keep coconut yoghurt (and kefir) in the fridge at or below 4 degrees, for up to 4 weeks unopened.
 How long does it last after opening?
 Once opened it’s best eaten within 7 days.
 You’ll notice it gets slightly thicker and more tart over time.